sebas-dev-lab/sebas-dev-lab/README.md

 **I am a full stack developer, passionated about design and develpment of web applications seeking to improve my skills learning new technologies growing professionally as web developer being part of a team that sets challenging and innovative goals**

-- ✔️ I currently work at the Center for Molecular Studies of Resistencia, Chaco - Argentina as a laboratory technician (biotechnology) and Python programmer (Data Scientist)
+- ✔️ I currently work at "Torrado Development" as Backend developer and Fiverr as freelancer full stack developer.
 - ✔️ In my free time I work on my personal project (A Full stack Javascript project) - [Sport_CRM_App](https://github.com/sebas-dev-lab/sport_crm_app) - [Portfolio_App](https://github.com/sebas-dev-lab/wf)
 - ✔️ I actively seek to find a development space as a full stack developer or data scientist.
 I love giving solutions through digital tools.
 - 💬 Ask me about what you want